namtoki/English/wordlist.md

 couch:                              The pregnant woman on the couch yawned and closed her sleepy eyes. council*(parliament,congress,diet): After ten years on the city council, he has acquired a lot of knowledge regarding city planning.
-counseling:                         His wife strongly urged him to go to counseling to stop smoking. coward*:                            He dashed across the railroad crossing just ahead of the train to show he wasn't coward.
+counseling:                         His wife strongly urged him to go to counseling to stop smoking. counselor*:                         The counselor helps familiarize students with the curriculum and registration programs coward*:                            He dashed across the railroad crossing just ahead of the train to show he wasn't coward.
 crane:                              The block dropped by the crane smashed into pieces. crawl*(creep):                      Doctor say it is desirable for babies to learn to crawl before they start walking.